Scenic4RL: Programmatic Modeling and Generation of Reinforcement Learning Environments: Background

 \subsection{Google Research Football Simulator}

-The Google Research Football (GRF) simulator provides an environment to train and test RL agents to play soccer.
+The Google Research Football (GRF) simulator~\cite{kurach2020google} provides a realistic soccer environment to train and test RL agents.
+The setting, the rules, and the objective of the environment are the same as defined by Fédération Internationale de Football Association~\cite{fifa}.
 The environment setup is as the following.
-All the players on the field are controlled by GRF's built-in, rule-based AI bots and RL agents.
+All the players on the field are controlled by (1) GRF's built-in, rule-based AI bots and (2) RL agents.
 The simulator dynamically determines which of the RL team players are to be controlled by RL agents based on their vicinity to the ball.
-GRF provides 11 offense scenarios to benchmark RL agent performance.
+GRF provides 11 offense scenarios to train and test RL agent performance and it provides trained RL agent checkpoints for a subset of its scenarios.